 So now I’m going to try setting up our basic budget from June-May and see how that works.
 We’ll continue to re-evaluate it each month and tweak it as necessary.

 I know it’s “old school” to use pencil and paper but that’s how I like doing it.
 I have tried other budgeting methods.
-Some people keep their budgets in an Excel spreadsheet, some use online programs like Mint or YNAB, some use Quicken, some use the envelope method and some people don’t care and do nothing and it all works out for them… or not
+Some people keep their budgets in an Excel spreadsheet, some use online programs like Mint or YNAB, some use Quicken, some use the envelope method (click here for a detailed description of how this works) and some people don’t care and do nothing and it all works out for them… or not 🙂

 I would say do whatever method that engages you and really makes you aware of your spending and saving.
 I’m not completely old school…I do pay all the bills that can be paid online and I use Quicken as my check register and just download our transactions every day. (you can get Quicken here)

 This is how my budget binder is set up.
 My household budget notebook is a 1 1/2 inch binder with various free budget printables from different places on the internet which are linked at the end of the post.
 It contains:

 3. Debt tracking sheet – a place to list debts that have a monthly balance.
 Every month I enter the new total due and get excited watching the amount go down!

 4. Annual Expense sheet to keep track of those expenses that happen once a year and then break them down into a monthly cost for budgeting.
 For example: Termite Bond Renewal, AAA Membership, Warehouse Club Renewal Fee, Membership/Subscription Fees, Property tax if it’s not included in your mortgage etc.